 Texas protects tenants from landlords who get their feelings hurt and try to evict people for exercising their legal rights.

 Retaliation claims can destroy your eviction case completely.
-Smart tenants document everything, so if you file for eviction right after they complained about something, you’d better have good proof that the timing is coincidental.
+Smart tenants document everything, so if you file for eviction right after they complained about something, you’d better have sound proof that the timing is coincidental.

 Costs Associated with the Eviction Process